warp-contracts/academy/warp-academy-docs/docs/sdk/basic/factory.md

 1. `arweave` - Arweave initialized with `host` set to `arweave.net`, `port` set to `443` and `protocol` set to `https`
 2. `cacheOptions` - optional cache options parameter, by default `inMemory` cache is set to `false`

-#### forMainnet
+### Mainnet

-Creates a Warp instance suitable for use with mainnet.
+Creates a Warp instance suitable for use with Arweave mainnet.
 By default, the [Warp gateway](https://academy.warp.cc/docs/gateway/overview) is being used for:

 1.  deploying contracts